servierhub/top-pharma50/README.md

 > edit the [top-pharma50.src](https://github.com/servierhub/top-pharma50/blob/main/top-pharma50.src) source file
 > and make a [pull request](https://docs.github.com/articles/about-pull-requests).

-## Ranked by starred repositories with details
+## Ranked by starred repositories with all details
+This listing gives you access to all GitHub accounts used in this survey.

 |Rank|Group|GitHub Account|Stars|Repos|Followers|
 |---|---|---|---|---|---|
 |1|[AstraZeneca](https://en.wikipedia.org/wiki/AstraZeneca)||**7393**|**133**|**366**|